ZhipengHong0123/Steam-Game-Analysis/README.md

 rmse = evaluator.evaluate(predictions)
 print("Root-mean-square error = " + str(rmse))
 ```
-A predictable model normally come with 0.2~0.5 RMSE, and you can use this metric to check the model effectiveness.
+A useful predictive model normally come with 0.2~0.5 RMSE, and you can use this metric to check the model effectiveness.

-We finally used the model to predict top 10 recommendated games to each user in the validation data set:
+We finally leveraged the model to predict top 10 recommendated games to each user in the validation data set:
 ```python
 userRecs = model.recommendForAllUsers(10)
 userRecs.show()